logaretm/vee-validate/docs/content/api/composition-helpers.md

 # Composition Helpers

-The composition helpers are various functions that you can use to craft specialized form components components, like a submission indicator component, or a custom error messages component.
+The composition helpers are various functions that you can use to craft specialized form components, like a submission indicator component or a custom error messages component.

 These functions expose validation state to child components, most of these functions expose 2 variants of each state.
 On a form level and a field level.